๐ Real-World Applications: Linear Approximation

 Geometric Interpretation

-- The tangent line at has slope
+The tangent line at x=a has slope fโฒ(a)

-- It passes through the point
+It passes through the point (a,f(a))

-Visual: Zoom in on any smooth curve → it looks like a straight line!
+Visual: Zoom in on any smooth curve โ it looks like a straight line!

 The Approximation

-For near :
+For x near a:

 How to Find Linear Approximation